jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 into second place after a steady decline since 2018\.
-Interestingly, Personal data has eclipsed Medical data as the preferred target for threat actors.Their condition is rapidly evolving.We certainly didnt require X\-rays to diagnose the changes in the
+Interestingly, Personal data has eclipsed Medical data as the preferred target for threat actors.
+2024 DBIR Industries
+Figure 62\.
+Top patterns in Healthcare industry breaches Their condition is rapidly evolving.
+We certainly didnt require X\-rays to diagnose the changes in the
 Healthcare industry this year.
 There are a wealth of differences from last